Tomalin18/SNS-to-Doc/README.md

 After configuration:

-1. Browse Twitter as normal
+1. Browse Twitter or Threads as normal
-2. For any tweet you want to share, click the Discord logo button in the tweet's action bar
+2. For any post you want to share, click the Discord logo button in the post's action bar
+3. Enter your custom processing instructions in the dialog that appears
-3. The extension will summarize the tweet (and analyze any images if using OpenAI)
+4. The extension will process the post according to your instructions (and analyze any images if using OpenAI)
-4. The summary will be posted to your configured Discord channel with a link to the original tweet
+5. The processed content will be posted to your configured Discord channel with a link to the original post

 ## Keyboard Shortcuts